 We talk a lot about the advantages of having seniors age in place, that is in the home they are comfortable and familiar with.
 But, sometimes there comes a point when that is not feasible and we must consider a move which can often be dramatic for them.
 A move can be almost as stressful for the elderly as a divorce or the death of a spouse.
 In a previous article, I addressed deciding to move an elderly loved one.
 Here, once you have made this agonizing decision, I discuss how to do this with as little stress and trauma as possible.

 Relocation stress can take the form of depression as well as feelings of anger, loneliness, apprehension, and anxiety.
-Seniors have been known to lose sleep and their appetite and develop an excessive need for reassurance, as this chapter may bring an exaggerated sense of dependency and insecurity.
+Seniors have been known to lose sleep and their appetite and develop an excessive need for reassurance.
+Furthermore, this chapter may bring an exaggerated sense of dependency and insecurity.
 There have even been terms coined to describe the ill effects of moving on the elderly—relocation stress syndrome and transfer trauma.

 Studies suggest that with the proper preparation before and assistance during the process, stress can be greatly reduced.
 If the move is to a pleasant and more supportive environment, it can even be a positive experience.
 For example, if the move is geographically closer to a relative when staying in their own city would have forced them into institutional care such as a nursing home, they may look forward to it.
 If their move takes them out of an isolating environment to a more social one of their choosing, it could be an eagerly anticipated event.